ryuryu-ymj/mannot/README.md

 ```
 ![Usage3](examples/usage3.svg)

+> [!CAUTION]
+> The `annot` function must be called within the same math block as the marked content.
+> Using it outside the math block triggers unnecessary layout updates,
+> which may result in a layout non-convergence error.

 Markings and annotations do not affect the layout,
 so you might sometimes need to manually insert spacing before and after the equations to achieve the desired visual appearance:
 ```typst